Silencing China's zombie steel mills no solution for smog

 On the outskirts of Tangshan, a city of 7 million people that makes more steel a year than the whole of the United States, the hulking cranes and chimneys at the Qingquan Steel mill are frozen in inactivity.
 Workers unpaid for six months went on strike in October and haven't returned.

-Qingquan Steel is one of dozens of so-called zombie mills in Tangshan, where authorities have been ordered by the provincial government to draw up a list of plants to close so output can be cut by 10.8 million tonnes this year.
+Qingquan Steel is one of dozens of so-called zombie mills in Tangshan, where authorities have been ordered by the provincial government to draw up a list of plants to close so output can be cut by 10.8 million metric tons this year.

 "In Tangshan and other parts of Hebei, the private mills are facing the most difficult time in their history," said Xu.
 "Profits are poor and producers are all losing money - this has nothing to do with environmental measures: it is the economy."